UNZA in the NWP: 1975-79 — new chapter in my life

 Note: All the above cited research materials are reflected in many of this website’s pdf files.

 A somewhat quiet personal life in Solwezi and the NWP, with very notable drama in the background!
-In these four years, from 1975-9, my personal life in Solwezi and the NWP was placid with serious drama below this surface as described below.
-For this whole period, Zambia’s economy remained under huge stress, with Rhodesia’s boycott of Zambian goods from South Africa.
+In these years, from 1975-9, my personal life in Solwezi and the NWP was placid but serious drama lay below the surface as described below.
+For this whole period, Zambia’s economy remained under huge stress, with Rhodesia’s boycott of Zambian goods that came from South Africa.
 Just getting soap of any kind was very difficult.
 Cheese, and other imported items were often impossible to obtain.
 Even beer and liquor was a luxury!
 Road blocks were frequent and even the Solwezi area was bombed in the undeclared war.

 June 1976: Most dramatic of the incidents that directly involved me.
 During the height of the so-called “Mushala Rebellion,” UNZA conferences focusing on economic development were scheduled in Kabompo and Zambezi Districts.
 To get there, one simply drove along the main Solwezi-Zambezi road.
 Unfortunately that road also went straight through Mushala’s area focusing on the unfortunate Chizera sub-district (now a district).
 I firmly and bravely (if I do say so myself!) decided to go ahead and run the conferences, and give all the lectures.
 My loyal assistant at that time, Petulo Njovu, said he would accompany me on this 530 km. journey (all by dirt roads).
 All government officials, who were to accompany us, became terrified and cancelled.
 (Mushala shot on sight any known Zambian government official.)
 Fortunately, the trip went flawlessly.
 The leaders of Zambezi and Kabompo Districts, who felt quite abandoned through all this, strongly supported our seminars.
 What good the seminars did, God only knows!
 There was not to be much development at that time in the NWP let alone in Zambezi, Kabompo, and Kasempa Districts before Mushala was killed some years later.